emard/ulx3s-bin/README.md

     C19: 2.5V
     C20: 3.3V

-Powered but unprogrammed FPGA chip should not generate any heat noticeable by touch of a finger.
-Unprogrammed board should draw about 50mA from US1.
+Powered but unprogrammed FPGA chip should not generate any heat noticeable by touch of a finger and whole board in initial state should draw about 50mA.
+On top side, green LED D18 should be ON, other LEDs OFF.
+On bottom side, Red LED D11 should be dimly ON (visible in the dark).